mattfus/Network-Gns3-Project/README.md

 # Network-Gns3-Project
 Small Gns3 network project for University purpose.
+Need to organize and build a network configuration between hosts, routers and firewalls using a type B network.
+This project consist of 2 Demilitarized Zones, 1 Red area, 2 Green areas.
+Every zone has its function(s) and its collision domains.
+For this example you can use whatever type of network you want.

 <h1> AREAS</h1>